Glossary of pinball terms: T

-The tilt mechanism detects when the machine is being lifted, tilted or shaken beyond an acceptable level.
+The penalty given to a player who is too physically rough with a pinball game.
+A tilt mechanism detects when the machine is being lifted, bumped, tilted or shaken beyond an acceptable level.
 Originally designed to prevent players from lifting the front of the machine to cause balls to roll backwards, it also helps prevent damage to the machine's hardware, body and legs by discouraging players from shaking the machine too hard.
-When the mechanism is triggered, the machine "tilts", ending play for the current ball and usually loses any bonuses earned (if it is the last ball, and the player has no extra balls left, the game is automatically over).
-Most modern games provide a configurable number of warnings per ball before tilting.
-Some older games would void the entire game upon tilt.
+When one of a machine's tilt-sensing mechanisms is triggered (most often an adjustable plumb-bob within a metal ring, though other methods exist), the machine "tilts", ending play for the current ball and usually forfeiting any bonuses earned (if it is the last ball, and the player has no extra balls left, the game is automatically over).
+Most solid-state games from the 1980s onwards (and a rare few EM machines) provide a configurable number of tilt warnings before penalizing a player with a full tilt.
+Some EM games, usually older ones, would void an entire game upon a tilt; solid-state games typically reserve such a severe penalty for a slam tilt instead.